subhash4git/SubhashMankunnu/index.md

 ## Introduction

-I am Windows Technology Specialist .
+I am a Windows Technology Specialist .
+Working on good old Win32 subsystem.
-Working on good old Win32 subsystem.The most stable COM, RPC.
+The most stable COM, RPC.
 New WinRT, UWP ,And more.

 Believe :-Attitude is Everything